mpaviotti/mpaviotti.github.com/phd.markdown

 A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players, the student and the supervisor.
-This point deserves more in-depth discussion, but as far as the PhD in Europe is concerned, I would go as far as saying that the supervisor is the most important part of your PhD.
+This point deserves more in-depth discussion, but as far as the __PhD in Europe_ is concerned, I would go as far as saying that the supervisor is the most important part of your PhD.

-The failure rate for PhD students is typically very high.
-I have run some calculations based on my own personal experience and the numbers tell me the **failure rate** can be in certain institutions **as high as 50%**.
-Of these, only about 3.5% land with a permanent position in academic research.

 Thus it is crucial to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

 ## My Research
 It is said (Dovier and Giacobazzi, 2020) that every scientific discipline fully